Corey Seager Player Props: Rangers vs. Blue Jays

 Corey Seager At The Plate

-- He has hit a home run in 24.3% of his games this year, and 5.4% of his trips to the dish.
+- In 23.7% of his games this year, he has hit a long ball, and 5.2% of his trips to the dish.

-- In 19 games this season (51.4%), Seager has picked up an RBI, and in nine of those games (24.3%) he had more than one.
-He has also driven home three or more of his team's runs in five contests.
+- Seager has had at least one RBI in 50.0% of his games this year (19 of 38), with two or more RBI nine times (23.7%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.